Severance Package Review

 Opening a file on “contingency” basically means that the client and law firm have agreed that as compensation for the work completed on a matter, the law firm will receive a percentage of the award obtained for the client when the matter settles or a judgment is rendered.
 Generally, this means that regardless of the amount of time spent on a matter the legal fees are approximately the same (typically there is a slight increase in the percentage received by the law firm if the matter settles just before trial or goes to trial).

 It is rare for wrongful dismissal matters to end up in a trial unless the employer is asserting they had just cause to terminate.
 That said, in many cases it is not in the best interest of the employee to enter into a contingency agreement as the firm receives an amount far exceeding what the charge would have been for hourly representation.
 We see these invoices regularly when we represent the employer as often settlements are structured such that a portion of the funds going to the employee are paid as legal fees.
-In many situations, the law firm receives thousands of dollars for minimal time and as a general principle we do not think this is fair.
+In some cases, contingency fees can result in legal fees that are significantly higher than what the client would have paid under an hourly arrangement.
+As a general principle, we believe clients should understand both models so they can make an informed decision about what is best for them.

 We also know that this can present an access to justice issue.
 Some individuals may not be able to afford to pursue their legal rights without a contingency arrangement.
 We will consider proceeding on this basis in limited circumstances, but we feel it is important to be transparent about how it works so you can make the decision that is right for you.
 If you would like to explore this option, you would first proceed with our Consultation Package.